What Happens If I Die Before My Term Life Insurance?

 If you stop paying your premiums, your term life insurance policy will lapse, and you will no longer have coverage.
 Depending on the terms of your policy, you may have a grace period during which you can make your premium payment without penalty.
 If you do not make your premium payment during the grace period, your policy will lapse.

-Read More: Is Term Life Insurance A Scam?
+Read More: How Does Term Life Insurance Work In Canada?

 If you want to reinstate your policy after it has lapsed, you may need to go through underwriting again and could be subject to higher premiums based on your age and health status at the time of reinstatement.